 Divorce

-Going through a divorce is often very difficult.
-In the state of California, "irreconcilable differences" with your spouse are the only reason required to get a divorce, and it does not matter who is at fault.
+Going through a divorce can be an incredibly challenging experience.
+In California, "irreconcilable differences" with your spouse is the only reason needed to file for divorce, and fault is not a factor.

-There are many possible issues that must be addressed, such as child support, spousal support, custody, and visitation.
-In addition, issues related to the division of property, and other assets, and liabilities must also be addressed.
+Several important issues must be resolved during the process, including child support, spousal support, custody, and visitation.
+Additionally, the division of property, assets, and liabilities must also be carefully addressed.

 Legal Separation

-If you file for legal separation and later decide you want a divorce, an attorney will need to file an amended petition to ask the court for your divorce.
+If you initially file for legal separation and later decide to pursue a divorce, your attorney will need to file an amended petition to request the court to proceed with the divorce.

 Child Custody & Visitation

-Child custody and visitation orders can be made during a divorce, separation, or annulment case.
-Parents need to make a decision as to the percentage of time their minor child(ren) will spend with each parent.
+Child custody and visitation arrangements can be determined during a divorce, separation, or annulment case.
+Parents must decide how to divide the time their minor child(ren) will spend with each parent.

-The court will appoint a Family Court Services Mediator to meet with both parents to discuss a parenting plan that is in the best interest of the child or children.
-At the continuation of this mediation session, the Mediator will submit a written recommendation to the court as to the custody and visitation.
+The court will appoint a Family Court Services Mediator to meet with both parents and help create a parenting plan that serves the best interests of the child or children.
+After the mediation session, the Mediator will submit a written recommendation to the court regarding custody and visitation.

-If the parents are unable to reach an agreement as to the custody and visitation, the judge will make a decision for them.
-If the parents do reach an agreement with regards to custody and visitation, the attorneys for each parent will draft a custody/visitation agreement and submit this agreement to the court for the judge's signature.
+If the parents cannot reach an agreement on custody and visitation, the judge will make the final decision.
+However, if an agreement is reached, both parents’ attorneys will draft a custody/visitation agreement and submit it to the court for the judge’s approval.

-Determining child custody and visitation is a very important decision.
-Being represented by your attorney will ensure your rights and the rights of your child(ren) are protected.
+Determining child custody and visitation is a critical decision.
+Having an experienced attorney represent you ensures that both your rights and the rights of your child(ren) are properly protected.

 Child Support